Loading...

 We bill you directly — the client, not the insurer.
 This is a significant advantage over Easter because it means your restoration is not held up by insurer availability.
 You control the process, your contractor starts work immediately, and full claims documentation is assembled for your insurer once they reopen after the break.

-If managing the upfront cost over a long weekend is a concern, payment plans are available through Blue Fire Finance to help you spread costs while awaiting your insurance outcome.
+If managing the upfront cost over a long weekend is a concern, payment plans are available through Equipped Commercial Finance to help you spread costs while awaiting your insurance outcome.

 How emergency board-up and tarping protects your property after storm damage.